-Moving on, the AOC AG241QX has a very low input lag performance of only 8ms.
-If you enable the Low Input Lag feature in the OSD (On-Screen Display) menu, the monitor will bypass certain video processing in order to further decrease input lag to ~4ms.
+Moving on, the AOC AG241QX has a very low input lag performance of only 5ms.
+If you enable the Low Input Lag feature in the OSD (On-Screen Display) menu, the monitor will bypass certain video processing to decrease input lag to ~4ms further.

-Lastly, the backlight of the AOC AG241QX 144Hz monitor is flicker-free and there’s an integrated low-blue light filter which prevents eye strain and fatigue.
+Lastly, the backlight of the AOC AG241QX 144Hz monitor is flicker-free, and there’s an integrated low-blue light filter that prevents eye strain and fatigue.

 Gaming features worth mentioning are Shadow Control and Game Color (increases visibility of objects in dark parts in video games), pre-calibrated picture presets (FPS, RTS, Racing, plus three customizable Gamer modes), three gamma presets, and four response time overdrive options (Off, Weak, Medium, Strong).

-You also get the QuickSwitch device which you connect to the monitor’s mini-USB port.
+You also get the QuickSwitch device that you connect to the monitor’s mini-USB port.
 This device allows you to remotely navigate through the menu and quickly toggle between picture presets.